mukerem/telebirrweb/README.md

-# telebirr
+# telebirrweb

-Python package for integrating telebirr web API with your project.
+## Python package used to integrating telebirr web API with your project.

-# telebirrweb Integration Guide
+### telebirrweb Integration Guide

 #### Step 1: